kirill-scherba/kscdb/README.md

 ## Run example

 The `keyvalue` packages example connect to AWS Keyspaces, save KeyValue to Keyspaces and than read it.
+Than save another one KeyValue and read list of keys and list of values.
 To execute this example you need create `kscdb` keyspace in your AWS Keyspaces and get your AWS Keyspaces credentials in AWS Users Page.

 The `-username`, `-passwd` and `-host` is requered parameters, or you can use environment variables instead:

     KEYSPACES_USERNAME - keyspaces user name